 Your school may offer a beta club, national honor society, or host a scout troop.
 Participating in any of these will help round out your college application and show that you are more than just your academic achievements; you’re willing to put in hours of service toward making your community a better place.

-If you already have an idea of what you want to do career wise, a student internship may be a good use of your time.

 Don’t feel limited because of your age.
-At this point, you could do anything from lifeguarding to setting up a small social media management business of your own, the world is your oyster!
+At this point, you could do anything from lifeguarding to setting up a small business of your own; the world is your oyster!

 Networking of any kind can be extremely useful for college students.
 You never know who could help you get a job down the line!
 Remember to maintain respectful, professional relationships with your teachers, bosses, coworkers, etc.

-A letter of recommendation is a pretty important requirement for your college application.
-These can be written by a boss, a manager, or a teacher that likes you both as a student and as a person.
+Letters of recommendation are important.
+These can be written by a boss, manager, or teacher that likes you as a student and person.
 You may also reconnect with the same individuals for internship opportunities, connections, job references, and more.
 Never underestimate the power of networking!

 While your success may vary, a lot depends on your test scores and how good your application looks.
 For students wondering how long it takes to get accepted into college, the answer is about a month to a month and a half.
 Don’t stress yourself out too much while waiting.

-Every college has their own unique admission requirements listed on its website.
+Every college has its own unique admission requirements listed on its website.
 They may require a specific GPA or may or may not require SAT/ACT scores.
-Make sure you follow the directions listed carefully, as missing a single part of the requirements could potentially lead to a rejection.
-Depending on the type of school, you may have to do more or less for your application.
+Make sure you follow the directions listed carefully, as missing a single requirement could lead to rejection.

 Still have more questions about how you can get accepted into college?
 Take a look at our answers to these frequently asked questions.